 Click the Advanced Settings arrow to view and change individual elements of the plate like the pattern, border, frame, and accent.
 Tick the Mirrored option if you prefer your picture on the left and information on the right.
 Click on the ‘Display List’ button on the right to check the list of designs for that element.

 Some designs can be unlocked by completing various in-game activities and achievments.
-Many of the elements have unlockable designs from using the Final Fantasy XIV Companion App for example.
-There are also unlockable Pattern Overlay designs for each job after you complete their entire job storyline.
+For example, some of the elements have unlockable designs from using the Final Fantasy XIV Companion App.

 Editing Profile Information